bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= x.x.x (mm 2015 )=

+- Fixed: When running unit tests for a site where Simple History is a must use plugin it sometimes tried to create tables and add columns more then once.
+Now uses `if not exists` and similar to only try to create the tables if they not already exists.

 = 2.2.1 (September 2015) =

 - Fixed: Missed to log users switching back on using the User Switching plugin.
 Fixes https://github.com/bonny/WordPress-Simple-History/issues/89.